linkuew/LING-L645/README.md

 for speech recognition.

-The predictor can be toggled between a feedforward network (whose training phrase gives some poor results, like 3% accuracy) and a probabilistic model (which gives 25% accuracy on text data).
+The predictor can be toggled between a feedforward network (whose training phrase gives some poor results for currently unknown reason, like 3% accuracy) and a probabilistic model
+(which gives 25% accuracy on text data).
 The output of these networks is a softmax over the entire alphabet + null character.